A Love for God, ourselves and others

-At St Peter’s we are following a knowledge-based curriculum which is designed to embed cultural literacy within all of our children.
-Cultural literacy is a term coined by E. D. Hirsch , referring to the ability to understand and participate fluently in a given culture.
-A literate person knows the alphabet, grammar, and good set of vocabulary which they gain over time.
-The culturally literate person is able to talk to and understand others of that culture with fluency.
+The term "cultural literacy" was used by Professor E. D Hirsch.
+His work referred to having the ability to understand and participate fluently in a given culture, and for us that is our British culture.
+A culturally literate person knows the alphabet, grammar, and a good set of vocabulary, which they gain and develop over time.
+They are able to talk to and understand others of that culture with fluency.
 They also have the skills to talk to and understand other cultures.
-They can participate in their own culture especially in areas regarded as key cultural strongholds such as business, literature, the arts, education, history and religion.
-The culturally illiterate person fails to understand their own or other cultures, references to past events, expressions, names, places, etc and therefore will be disadvantaged.
+They can participate in their own culture especially in areas regarded as key cultural strongholds such as business, literature, art, education, history and religion.
+The culturally illiterate person fails to understand their own or other cultures, references to past events, expressions, names, places, etc. and therefore are disadvantaged.

 With this in mind, the curriculum at our school has been specifically designed to develop and enhance the cultural literacy of all our learners so that they are prepared for the rest of their academic career and beyond.
 Through a broad and balanced curriculum, our learning is knowledge and skills based; building progressively as the children move through our school.